ovh/docs/pages/web/domains/transfer_outgoing_couk/guide.en-ca.md

 ## Step 1: Verify domain name information
-You can find the information in your control panel [here](https://www.ovh.com/manager/web/login/).
+You can find the information in your [Control Panel](https://www.ovh.com/auth/?action=gotomanager).
 You must log in as the administrative contact.